uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 | :-: | :-: | :-: |
 | A cell shader (also known as a toon shader), featuring two-tone shading (with hard lines separating light and shadow), specular reflection (brighter highlights representing reflected light), and rim lighting (bright edges). | A monocolor dithering shader from *Return of the Obra Dinn*, using a pixellated dithering pattern to show light and shadow. | A vertex shader simulating grass blowing in the wind, achieved by animating the position of vertices based on world position and local y position. |
 | [Toon Shader Tutorial](https://roystan.net/articles/toon-shader.html) | [*Return of the Obra Dinn* Devlog](https://forums.tigsource.com/index.php?topic=40832.msg1363742#msg1363742) | [Waving Grass Tutorial](https://lindenreidblog.com/2018/01/07/waving-grass-shader-in-unity/) |

+### When should I use a shader?
+Although the above shaders look really cool, you might be wondering why we use shaders instead of simply baking the art style into the art.
+Actually, that is frequently a valid approach - but there are also many times when using a shader is better or even the only way to do something.
+The primary reason you might use a shader is dynamic effects.
+For things such as lighting, the look of the object has to be calculated at runtime - there's simply no way to include how an object might look from every possible angle with every configuration of lights while making the game.
+Other effects that rely on data only available at runtime like how a building will look after the player splatters paint on it randomly can also only be done with shaders.
+Another reason to use shaders is saving development time.
+Although you could in theory draw a thousand different color variations of an item, it's much less time consuming to simply use a shader to recolor the item.
+Finally, shaders can help with optimization to make the game run faster - the GPU is really good at parallelism, so it's much more efficient to allow the GPU to animate wind blowing through thousands of blades of grass than using the CPU.
+(In fact, the compute shaders mentioned earlier take this a step further by running calculations often completely unrelated to graphics on the GPU to speed up the game).

 ### How do I make and use shaders in Unity?
 Unity has two primary methods for creating custom shaders.
 First, you can write a shader in **ShaderLab** (a Unity-specific language used to define the structure of a shader and can contain multiple shader programs) and **HLSL** (high-level shader language, in which the actual shader programs are written).
 Second, you can use Unity's **Shader Graph** package to create shaders with a visual node-based system.